Valtýshellir (N65°06.410-W14°28.517) // 3 hrs.

 In the 19th century an ancient sword was discovered there but it was promptly melted down and the metal casted for horseshoes and other necessities.
 Walk on further and along a flat grassy pasture named Kálfavellir.
 Valtýshellir is a small cavity further on behind some rubble north of Hjálpleysuvatn lake.
 According to legend, a man named Valtýrhid in the cave after murdering and robbing the county sheriff.
 He stole supplies from the near farms until he escaped.

 The walk is about 8,4 km.
-The visitors’ log and stamp is by the cave.
+The visitors’ log and stamp is inside the cave.